lamansky/weakish-map/readme.md

 ## API

 The module exposes a single class.

+### Constructor

+The constructor supports the following arguments:

+1. Optional: `items` (iterable): Initial key-value pairs for the map.
+2. Optional: Object argument:
+    * `StrongMap` (class): Set this if you have a custom Map class you want to use for storing non-objects.
+Defaults to the built-in `Map`.
+    * `WeakMap` (class): Set this if you have a custom WeakMap class you want to use for storing objects.
+Defaults to the built-in `WeakMap`.

+### Methods

 Instances of this class have the following methods, which behave just like the corresponding methods on `Map` and `WeakMap`:

 * `get()`
 * `set()`